Teeth brace each other against the forces of biting and chewing. When one is gone, the others can shift out of place.

 Preparing for Dental Implants

-Your mouth may not be ready for dental implants at first.
+Your mouth may not be ready for them at first.
 We may need to:

 - Remove damaged teeth